MerEsf/DataScience_SQL/README.md

-## 1) Data Wrangling, Analysis and AB Testing in SQL
+## 1) Data Wrangling, Analysis and AB Testing, an e-Commerce Website in SQL
 ### Description:

 Running an experiment at an item-level, which means all users who visit will see the same page, but the layout of different item pages may differ.